amanmishra19coder/100day-code-language-/README.md

 # day 16
 ## Write a program to take a number as input and print its equivalent binary representation.
 ## Write a program to check if a number is a palindrome.
+# day 17
+## Q33 Write a program to check if a number is an Armstrong number.
+## Q34 Write a program to check if a number is prime.